nasa/cumulus/tasks/lzards-backup/README.md

 - `body`       : body returned from the LZARDS API query
 - `filename`   : original s3 URI to the archived file
 - `granuleId`  : granuleId associated with the archival request
+- `provider`   : provider associated with the archival request
+- `createdAt`  : granule createdAt associated with the archival request
 - `status`     : 'status' of the request.
 Will either be COMPLETED or FAILED
 - `statusCode` : status code returned from LZARDS (if applicable)